 You will be required to submit a medical report that proves you are severely disabled and require full-time home care.
 It can come from a privately-employed doctor or one appointed by the state, as long as it is not over three months.

 You can then go to SASSA and obtain the application.
 The form must be completed before a SASSA official, but you can do so yourself.
-The officer can assist you if you need help completing the form or find it confusing.
+The officer can assist you if you need help completing the form or clarification.

-You must submit the completed form to the SASSA Officer and your medical assessment report.
-You will be interviewed by the officer (or your designated person), fingerprinted, and informed if you qualify for the grant.
+You must submit the completed form and medical assessment report to the SASSA Officer.
+The officer (or your designated person) will interview you, fingerprint you, and inform you if you qualify for the grant.

 You will be given a stamped receipt with a date from the SASSA officer who helped you complete the application.
 This receipt proves that you applied, even if you don’t qualify.